hw35/Sorting-Algorithms-Comparison/README.md

 5. Run the program :)

 ### Contributing
-This project is done independently by me.
+This project is done independently by me, but
 * If you want to contribute new ideas, your pull request is welcomed!
 * If you find any issue, feel free to add to the repository issue section.